Are you struggling to achieve your company’s diversity and inclusion goals?

 Of course, closing the gender gap is just one component.
 Equally important are inclusion measures for employees representing diverse cultural and ethnic backgrounds.

-To understand the link between racial diversity and company financial performance, consider McKinsey & Company’s latest report on the issue.
+To understand the link between racial diversity in the workplace and company financial performance, consider McKinsey & Company’s latest report on the issue.
 In reviewing information from more than 1,000 companies, researchers discovered that executive teams ranking in the top 25 percent for racial and ethnic diversity were 33 percent more likely to reap financial returns above the national median for their industries.

 In another five-year research project involving more than 2,000 teams, the presence of multicultural members significantly enhanced creative performance.